 DOSAGE AND ADMINISTRATION

-Administration for Patients with Normal Renal Function — Adults with Serious Infections: 3 mg/kg/day in 3 equal doses every 8 hours (see Table 1).
+Adults with Serious Infections: 3 mg/kg/day in 3 equal doses every 8 hours (see Table 1).

-Adults with Life-Threatening Infections: Up to 5 mg/kg/day may be administered in 3 or 4 equal doses (see Table 1).
+Adults With Life-Threatening Infections: Up to 5 mg/kg/day may be administered in 3 or 4 equal doses (see Table 1).
 The dosage should be reduced to 3 mg/kg/day as soon as clinically indicated.
-To prevent increased toxicity due to excessive blood levels, dosage should not exceed 5 mg/kg/day unless serum levels are monitored (see WARNINGS box and PRECAUTIONS).
+To prevent increased toxicity due to excessive blood levels, dosage should not exceed 5 mg/kg/day unless serum levels are monitored (see WARNINGS box and PRECAUTIONS ).

 Table 1

-DOSAGE SCHEDULE GUIDE FOR TOBRAMYCIN INJECTION
+DOSAGE SCHEDULE GUIDE FOR ADULTS WITH

-IN ADULTS WITH NORMAL RENAL FUNCTION
+NORMAL RENAL FUNCTION

 (Dosage at 8-Hour Intervals)